 They tweeted about their intentions, including information about where they are located and which languages they can coach in:

-They also wrote a more detailed blog post including the following details:
+They linked to a more detailed blog post including the following details:

-Why their company wants to host a team
+- Why their company wanted to host a team

-What they can offer to students (a desk, a team of coaches, an inclusive, safe space to work in)
+- What they could offer to students (a desk, a team of coaches, an inclusive, safe space to work in)

 What if our team is not chosen?

-If your team is not chosen (neither as a sponsored nor a volunteer team), you are still free to do your own summer of code together with two very passionate women working on a chosen OSS project.
-We encourage you to take the team on as interns or offer similar positions during the summer.
+We can usually only fund a small number of teams out of the many applications we receive.
+If your team is not chosen, you are of course still welcome to create your own ‘summer of code’ with two very passionate people working on a chosen OSS project.
+We encourage you to take the team on as interns or offer similar positions for the duration of three months.

-If we didn’t cover your question here, then drop us a line!
-We’d be happy to talk about what you have to offer as a coaching company.
+Feel free to drop us a line.
+We’d be happy to talk about what you feel you have to offer as a coaching company.